valli23/Interactive-dictionary/README.md

-In this we did use the biraries like
+In this we did use the libraries like